-In line with the recent changes in the regulatory reporting framework, the Company maintains a dedicated recruitment policy in relation to the BoD.
+The Company maintains a dedicated recruitment policy in relation to the BoD.

 The Company's BoD is chosen to be specialists in various fields in order to be able to offer diversity and the expertise required to oversee its smooth operations.